Health and Safety

 Please be courteous, respectful and patient towards all members of our community, including students, members of staff and neighbours, whether you are interacting in person, online using University systems, or on social media.
 Take steps to protect the health and safety of those around you, being mindful that their concerns and preferences may differ to your own.

-We all make mistakes or get things wrong – you should feel able to raise this with people in a polite and supportive manner and, likewise, be understanding if someone alerts you to behaviour that makes them feel uncomfortable.
+You should feel able to raise this with people in a polite and supportive manner and, likewise, be understanding if someone alerts you to behaviour that makes them feel uncomfortable.

 Our health and safety measures are in place not just to protect you but all members of our community, including those who are most vulnerable to COVID-19.
 It is essential that students and members of staff can safely study and work alongside one another.